Scientific Name

 Origin

-This succulent is a hybrid by Kelly Griffin created from a cross between Aloe 'Moon Dance' and an unnamed Aloe hybrid.
-It was selected by the inventor in 2017 at a commercial greenhouse in Vista, California, United States, and patented (PP33055) by Altman Plants in 2021.
+Aloe 'Snow Drift' is a hybrid by Kelly Griffin created from a cross between Aloe 'Moon Dance' and an unnamed Aloe hybrid.
+The inventor selected it in 2017 at a commercial greenhouse in Vista, California.
+It was patented (PP33055) by Altman Plants in 2021.

 Description